-One of the original companies to truly understand cloud storage (opens in new tab) and syncing (opens in new tab), releasing the original version of its client way back in 2008 to replace the then ubiquitous USB drive - a goal that it's definitely managed to succeed in reaching - it's become one of the most popular online storage sites in the world.
+One of the original companies to truly understand what the best cloud storage means is Dropbox.
+First released back in 2008 to replace the then-ubiquitous flash drive - a goal that it's definitely managed to succeed in reaching - it's become one of the most popular online storage sites in the world.

 - Want to try Dropbox?
 Check out the website here